 Welcome!

-My treatment philosophy is influenced by attachment theory (patterns of relational engagement), relational psychoanalysis (how memory shapes what's happening in the here and now), and affect regulation/trauma-dissociation theories (what is the texture of the dysregulation, what are reflexive attempts at self regulation and are these automatic attempts causing further pain or dysregulation?).
+My treatment philosophy is influenced by attachment theory (early and ongoing patterns of relational engagement), relational psychoanalysis (how memory shapes what's happening in the here and now), and affect regulation/trauma-dissociation theories (what is the texture of the dysregulation, what are reflexive attempts at self regulation and are these automatic attempts causing further pain or dysregulation?).

 When I explain my approach to clients, I often stress the importance of the therapeutic relationship, the curiosity-rooted focus on the "here and now", the tending to physiological and somatic discomfort, as well as a sense of realistic hope for a greater capacity for inner and relational safety, emotion regulation, self understanding, and a stronger sense of possibility in relationship with one's self and others.